Borislavv/go-streaming/README.md

 - **MONGO_URI** is a simple MongoDb DSN string for connect to database.
 - **MongoDb** is a name of database into the MongoDb.

+### Application
+- **JWT_SECRET_SALT** is a secret string which further will convert to slice of bytes and will be provided as a salt for signature the jwt tokens.
+  If this variable an empty or omitted then will be generated random salt which is alive while application instance is running (note: you cannot get access to this value, and it will not be provided anywhere as an output.
+If you need access to this value, and you need to share this value, then sat up your own secret string).
+- **UPLOADER_TYPE** is an uploading strategy which will be used for upload files on the server.
+  1. '**muiltipart_form**' is a strategy which used builtin sugar approach.
+It will be parsing a whole file into the memory (if a file more than InMemoryFileSizeThreshold, it will be saved on the disk, otherwise, it will be loaded in the RAM).
+  2. '**muiltipart_part**' is a strategy which used lower level implementation which based on the reading by parts from raw form data.
+  If you care of application performance (speed of uploading directly) and you have enough RAM, then use the 'muiltipart_form' approach and increase the value of InMemoryFileSizeThreshold variable.
+  Otherwise, use 'muiltipart_part' because it takes a much lower RAM per file uploading.
+  For example: for upload the file which weight is 50mb. it will take around 10mb. of your RAM.

 // TODO The Swagger docs. is not implemented yet :( sorry

 // I'm already working on it for you! :)